DecTrain: Deciding When to Train a Monocular Depth DNN Online: Introduction

 \section{Introduction}

-Consider the case in which a resource-constrained robot equipped with a single RGB camera and IMU navigates in an environment using a monocular depth DNN to predict depth per pixel of the RGB image.
-While using a DNN can be more energy efficient and has a smaller form factor than traditional bulky and high-power physical depth sensors such as LiDAR or active IR stereo~\cite{intelrealsense, velodyne}, DNNs are prone to accuracy degradation on images that differ from those of the training distribution in a range of domains~\cite{kendall2017uncertainties, amini2020deep, blum2019fishyscapes, koh2021wilds}.
+\IEEEPARstart{C}{onsider} the case in which a resource-constrained robot equipped with a single RGB camera and IMU navigates in an environment using a deep neural network (DNN) to predict depth per pixel of the RGB image.
+While using a DNN for the task of monocular depth estimation can be more energy efficient and has a smaller form factor than traditional bulky and high-power physical depth sensors such as LiDAR or active IR stereo~\cite{intelrealsense, velodyne}, DNNs are prone to accuracy degradation on images that differ from those of the training distribution in a range of domains~\cite{kendall2017uncertainties, amini2020deep, blum2019fishyscapes, koh2021wilds}.
 In monocular depth estimation, out-of-distribution accuracy degradation can occur during deployment when the objects are novel or the scale of depth changes drastically.
 Accuracy degradation in out-of-distribution environments motivates the need for adaptation of the DNN to its deployment environment via online training, which has been shown to meaningfully improve accuracy when deployed~\cite{vodisch2023codeps}.

 We consider the case where the training is \emph{online} and \emph{onboard} the robot.
 Online training means that (1) the robot receives images sequentially from a camera video stream from which each image and pose pair $(X_{t},\mathcal{P}_t)$ is obtained one-by-one at timestep $t$ where $t=[t_{1},...,t_{N}]$ and $N$ is the total number of timesteps in the camera trajectory, and (2) the robot requires self-supervision to learn since there is no access to ground-truth depth.
 Since the online training also occurs onboard the resource-constrained platform, it is critical to limit the computational cost of online training to reduce energy consumption.
 The computational cost for inference and performing online training for a DNN can be divided into four components: (1) the number of timesteps we run inference ($N_{inf}$), (2) the cost per inference ($C_{inf}$), (3) the number of timesteps we run training ($N_{train})$, and (4) cost per training update ($C_{train})$.
 The total cost of monocular depth estimation ($C_{tot}$) is